-Your Own Evaluation of the Lesson: Provide your assessment on the strengths and weaknesses of this lesson, where it can be improved, what alternate ways the lesson could have been taught, and other suggestions for teachers that may like to follow your example.
+Your Own Evaluation of the Lesson: Provide your assessment on the strengths of this lesson, what alternate ways the lesson could be taught, and other suggestions for teachers that may like to follow your example.

 Additional Information: Feel free to include additional sections that are pertinent to the lesson.